-Wayne Rooney, England's record goalscorer, retires from international football - Telegraph.co.uk — Nigeria Today
+Wayne Rooney retires from England's national team - CBC.ca — Nigeria Today

-Wayne Rooney, England’s record goalscorer, retires from international football – Telegraph.co.uk
+Wayne Rooney retires from England’s national team – CBC.ca

 |